jalcine/website/src/_drafts/the-idea-behind-wintermute.markdown

 interactivity with Wintermute on my mobile devices.
 Leveraging the amount of data that a mobile device can provide about its owner (it's a **lot more than necessary**) could not only further enrich Wintermute's databases but push its ability to provide a new interface on a device that tends to be close to me.
+A friend of mine, [rrix][]

 [wintermute]: http://wintermute.jalcine.me
 [sp]: https://github.com/wintermuteapp/wintermute